13 Types Of Writing Every Writer Should Master

 Poetry is something most writers try for fun.
 It’s a surprisingly rewarding discipline as a writer can play around with words, imagery and sensory language.
 Usually, an aspiring poet isn’t trying their hand at this type of writing to supplement their income.
 Instead, it’s a creative challenge.

 Perhaps the most accessible type of poetry to start with is Haiku.
 It’s a type of Japanese poetry whereby the first line contains five syllables, the second 7 and the third 5.
+Haiku is only one form of poetry to explore.
+Read our guide to the most common types of poetry.
 For example, consider this ancient Haiku by Japanese poet Matsuo Bashō:

 An old silent pond